 In hindsight, this unexpected alteration was critical to the toyline’s success.
 LJN had manufactured toys of popular licenses such as E.T., Knight Rider, Gremlins, Advanced Dungeons and Dragons, Michael Jackson, Dune, Magnum P.I., and Indiana Jones and The Temple of Doom.
 Now the larger-than-life WWF personalities could be owned by children everywhere.

 These hefty hunks of rubber began populating toyboxes near and far.
-They weren’t the first wrestling action figures (Japan had JWA by Bullmark in 1969 and Super-Pro Wrestling by Popy in 1981), but they were the first mass-marketed and produced for North American consumption.
+They weren’t the first wrestling action figures (Japan had JWA by Bullmark in 1969 and Super-Pro Wrestling by Popy in 1981).
+However, they were one of the first mass-marketed and produced for North American consumption.

-Shortly later, in 1985, Remco released AWA All-Star Wrestlers.
-Remco was infamous for copying popular toy trends and making knockoff toylines but of a lesser quality than the originals.
-Their line of figures was similar to the look and mold of the popular He-man and The Masters Of The Universe fantasy/adventure action figure toyline.
-The Remco toyline lasted only one year but still boasts a substantial demand by collectors.
+Remco was infamous for copying popular toy trends and making knockoff toylines of lesser quality than the originals.
+Their wrestling figures were similar in look and mold to the popular He-man and The Masters Of The Universe fantasy/adventure action figure toyline.

 Interesting Tales From LJN’s WWF Wrestling Superstars Product Design Manager Bill Stanhope

-In an interview with Fightful Pro Wrestling, former LJN Product Manager (1985-1988) Bill Stanhope said he wasn’t surprised that there was still a significant interest for these figures; he was shocked.
+In an interview with Fightful Pro Wrestling, former LJN Product Manager (1985-1988) Bill Stanhope said he wasn’t surprised that there was still significant interest in these figures; he was shocked.
 But he also recalls the massive amount of work needed to produce these beloved toys.